Geo Washington's letters

 Washington and his co-executors placed notices in American and English newspapers in March 1768 inviting anyone named Stott, Wills, Richardson, or Smith in Durham to come forward with claims which they would have to file in colonial Virginia courts.

 In May 1769, William Peareth of Usworth Place in the Parish of Washington, Co.
-Duham—newly enriched by coal mining—wrote on behalf of Dulcibella Stott, a likely cousin of Colville’s mother.
+Durham—newly enriched by coal mining—wrote on behalf of Dulcibella Stott, a likely cousin of Colville’s mother.
 Although his first letter is lost, a surviving follow-up from May 25, 1770, describes her as a “poor woman dependent on charity.”

 Washington’s reply, dated September 20, 1770, expressed regret that ongoing debts and land disputes prevented him from disbursing any funds.
 He advised Durham claimants to seek relief through the Chancery Court or a public office in Newcastle.